FeatureBaseDB/featurebase/README.md

 ## What's Changed Since the Pilosa Days?

 A lot has changed since the days of Pilosa.
-This list highlights some new capabilites included in FeatureBase.
-We have also made signficant improvements to the performance, scalability, and stability of the FeatureBase product.
+This list highlights some new capabilities included in FeatureBase.
+We have also made significant improvements to the performance, scalability, and stability of the FeatureBase product.

 * Query Languages: FeatureBase supports Pilosa Query Language (PQL), as well as SQL
 * Stream and Batch Ingest: Combine real-time data streams with batch historical data and act on it within milliseconds.